 Judicial challenge is critical to this model; that is, it is imperative for the custodians of the data to go before a judge or magistrate, under oath, to declare that they are incapable of complying with the court’s order to surrender data concerning their customer.
 It is a legitimate way of demonstrating that there is no means by which to access the data without redesigning the system/application, which could present great risk to the system as a whole.

 The 0Trust model assumes that the custodians will be subject to irresistible forces that will lure them to be vulnerable to the breaches outlined above.
 The goal isn’t to thwart human nature, but to resist it by surviving the breach.
-The model itself eliminates the majority of risk because it eliminates the “weak” link — the human.
+The model itself eliminates the majority of risk because it eliminates the “weak” link — the custodians.

 Nothing presented herein purports to protect against the custodial hardware being taken, where the application and data likely rest.
 A forensics capable actor that acquires the underlying hardware or data might be able to reverse engineer the application and data with brute force, which is no different to the physical access risks that apply to data protection concerns today.
 This includes virtual acquisition for forensic analysis as in a P2V snapshot.
 The model assumes this, however, and its mission is to be resistant to that breach too.